 Dangerous?
 Chung King became infamous about ten or fifteen years ago as a place for illegal and dangerous activities, and for slum-like conditions.
 Some of that remains, as well as some trash in the alleys surrounding, but much has changed fueled partly by the recent Hong Kong economic boom caused by a huge influx of cash spending Chinese tourists and shoppers and tens of thousands of Chinese involved in buy and carry trade over the border.

 There was also a recent change of management, so there are many newly decked out hotels with small rooms but decent conditions and new ownership.
 Prices have doubled and tripled since a decade ago.

 The Taste of Chinese Culture in Hong Kong?

 Two Chinese cultures: Chinese people raised there often live and travel abroad, and the older ones were raised under a British government.
-So most of the Hong Kong raised people think and act differently than Mainland Chinese.
+So most of the Hong Kong raised people think and act differently than people from Chinese Mainland .
 The difference in often stark when you see a noisy Chinese tour group clustered around a loud tour guide among the quieter, more independent Hong Kongers.